arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/datasheet/datasheet.md

 **NOTE:** MKR WiFi 1010 only supports 3.3 V I/Os and is NOT 5 V tolerant.

-Please make sure you are not directly connecting 5V signals to this board, or it will be damaged.
+Please make sure you are not directly connecting 5 V signals to this board, or it will be damaged.

 Also the 5V pin does NOT supply voltage but is rather connected, through a jumper, to the USB power input.